 Ever heard that phrase, “If it ain’t broke, don’t fix it?”
 A lot of Dallas property managers use that strategy when it comes to their rental.
 They ignore the minor issues and don’t take care of any repairs until they are absolutely essential.
-At Specialized RPM, we don’t believe in that strategy.
+At Specialized Property Management, we don’t believe in that strategy.

 We know that the best way to lower your maintenance costs is to prepare for the worst so you’re covered no matter what happens.
 We want to give you some tips on how to reduce maintenance costs and also keep your tenants happy.